vermin/waznrig-amd/README.md

 WAZNRig-amd (OpenCL)
 ======================

+WAZNRig-amd is a high performance WAZN1, RandomX, CryptoNight and Argon2 AMD GPU (OpenCL) miner supporting Win10 and Ubuntu OS flavors.

 [![License](https://img.shields.io/badge/license-GPL--3.0-blue)](https://opensource.org/licenses/GPL-3.0)

+:bulb: **This is AMD GPU (OpenCL) variant of WAZNRig.
+If you're looking for CPU version redirect to: [github.com/project-wazn/waznrig](https://github.com/project-wazn/waznrig/).**

 ### About WAZNRig-amd (OpenCL)

-WAZNRig-amd is a fork of [XMRigCC-amd](https://github.com/Bendr0id/xmrigCC-amd) which adds the ability to remote control your WAZNRig-amd instances via a Webfrontend and REST api.
-This fork is based on XMRigCC-amd and adds a "Command and Control" (C&amp;C) server, a daemon to reload the miner on config changes and modifications in XMRig-amd to send the current status to the C&amp;C Server.
+WAZNRig-amd is a [XMRigCC-amd](https://github.com/Bendr0id/xmrigCC-amd) fork adding remote control and monitoring functions to WAZNRig-amd instances via a Webfrontend and REST api.
+It has built in "Command and Control" (C&amp;C) server part, a daemon keeping waznrigMiner alive and sending its current status to C&amp;C Server.

-The modified version can also handle commands like "update config", "start/stop mining" or "restart/shutdown" which can be send from the C&amp;C-Server.
+The modified version can handle commands as "update config", "start/stop mining" or "restart/shutdown/reboot" and they can be sent from the C&amp;C Dashboard.

+Assign config templates to multiple miners with a single click and let them switch configs without connecting to any of them.
+Watch your miners logs with simple remote log viewer and monitor you miners.
+When the hash rate drops or one of your miners goes offline you can opt-in notification system provided by PushOver or Telegram and status changes will be sent to you automatically.

 GPU mining part based on [Wolf9466](https://github.com/OhGodAPet) and [psychocrypt](https://github.com/psychocrypt) code.

-**XMRigCC Daemon(miner)**
+**WAZNRig Daemon**

 ![Screenshot of XMRig Daemon (miner)](https://i.imgur.com/48uGuDI.jpg)

-**XMRigCC Server**
+**WAZNRig Server**

 ![Screenshot of XMRigCC Server](https://i.imgur.com/iS1RzgO.png)

-**XMRigCC Dashboard**
+**WAZNRig Dashboard**

 ![Screenshot of XMRigCC Dashboard](https://imgur.com/UrdTHpM.png)

 ## Download
 * Binary releases: https://github.com/project-wazn/waznrig-amd/releases
 * Git tree: https://github.com/project-wazn/waznrig-amd.git
-  * Clone with `git clone https://github.com/project-wazn/waznrig-amd.git`  [Build instructions](https://github.com/project-wazn/waznrig-amd/wiki/Build-Debian%5CUbuntu).

 ## Usage
 ### Basic example waznrigServer